mingxiangchan/dell-slides/PITCHME.md

 1. Clone [this repository](https://github.com/mingxiangchan/dell-observables)
 2. Change the checkboxes to use Angular Forms
 3. Add a feature to rename the list (use a text form)
+4. Add the features to change the user details (using text forms)

 +++